TedHusted/awake/awake.md/awake.md

 	Water fills her ears, muffling the world into silence.
 Panic claws at her chest as she pushes against the crushing weight of the chair.
 After an eternity, a hand reaches down and pulls Elena free of the chair.

-“Yowser!
+“Holy cow!
 What happened?” asks Tessa.
 “Did you lose control of the chair?
 Lanie, can you stand up?”

 Elena finds that the link is responding now, and she is able to stand.
 She taps her head with an open palm to shake the water loose.